Rednight972/FGS-World-Rebalance/README.md

 ### Hatch Doors
 Doubled opening and closing speed (from 2 to 4) to make it inline with normal sliding door

-# Engineer suit & Jetpack
+# Engineer, suit & Jetpack
 A jetpack, a grinder and a handful of bottles was all what was needed to beat the game, not anymore.
 The following nerf are now applied:

+## Engineer
+Griding enemy non functional block (armor block, interior wall, etc..) is now nerfed:
+No more bypassing doors by griding the adjacent armor blocks.
+This will not apply to Factorum grids for obvious reasons.

 ## Suit
 * Oxygen consumption is now 130% of the vanilla version